-Heat 2 teaspoons vegetable oil in a cast-iron skillet over high heat until very hot.
-Season both sides of the steaks with granulated garlic, salt and pepper.
-Reduce the heat to medium-high and place the rib eyes in the skillet without overcrowding.
-Sear the rib eyes until well browned, about 2 minutes per side for medium-rare to medium doneness.
-Remove from the skillet and loosely cover with foil.
-Meanwhile, mix the ricotta, cheddar and provolone in a bowl.
+Heat a little canola oil in a cast-iron skillet over high heat until very hot.
+Sprinkle both sides of the rib eyes with granulated garlic, salt and pepper.
+Lower the heat to medium-high and place the rib eyes in the skillet without overcrowding.
+Sear the rib eyes until well browned, about 4 minutes.
+Flip the rib eyes and cook until medium/medium-rare, about 4 minutes.
+Set aside, loosely cover with foil and let rest.
+Mix the ricotta, Cheddar and provolone in a bowl and reserve.

-Heat the remaining 1 tablespoon vegetable oil in a large nonstick skillet over medium heat.
-Add the onion and season with salt and pepper; cook, stirring, until the onion is soft, about 10 minutes.
+Heat the vegetable oil in a large nonstick skillet over medium heat.
+Add the onions and sprinkle with salt and pepper.
+Sweat the onions until soft and slightly golden in color, about 10 minutes.
 Set aside.
 Thinly slice the rib eyes and set aside.

 Divide the onions in 4 piles.
 Top each pile with a quarter of the cheese mixture, a quarter of the rib eye and an open roll.
 Let the cheese melt and toast until everything is gooey.
 Scoop up with a spatula, flip right-side-up and top each with the giardinera.
 Serve.

 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.

 Recipe courtesy Jeff Mauro for Food Network Magazine